 Location: On the first floor of one of the few remaining traditional buildings opposite to Clock Tower, on the upper side of the main highway.

 Ambience: Perfect blend of old and new.
-Beautiful traditional wall colors to give you the backdrop and modern lightings to enhance your photos.
-Lovely views from the window side tables; to give you a look into one of the most popular hangout places in Thimphu – the clock tower, while enjoying your meal.
+Beautiful traditional wall colors give you the backdrop and modern lightings enhances your photos.
+Lovely views from the window side tables; gives you a look into one of the most popular hangout places in Thimphu – the clock tower, while enjoying your meal.

 Cost: $$$$ (on a scale of $ to $$$$$)